 Advice to members on their responsibilities relating to defaults and unlawful acts encountered in the course of professional work and to their position where disclosure is made.

-The guidance is intended to be of general application to all members and refers to a number of specific areas of law and regulations, for example, Anti-money laundering guidance for the accountancy sector.
+The guidance is intended to be of general application to all members and refers to a number of specific areas of law, regulation and guidance.
 A list of additional sources can be found in the appendix.
 Members are strongly advised to consult additional sources of guidance as appropriate.
-Approved by Council, 4 May 2005.
-All references are correct as at March 2014.
+All references are correct as at January 2020.